zefenify/Web/README.md

 UI/UX inspired by Spotify, iTunes and ArifZefen API

+## Usage / Installation
-**⚠️ The app must be open in HTTP not HTTPS as ArifZefn server API is served only through HTTP ⚠️**
+The app **must be open in HTTP** not HTTPS as ArifZefn server API is served only through HTTP

-**You'll need CORS plug-in on your browser so Wolf-Cola can access ArifZefen's API**
+You also need CORS plug-in so Wolf-Cola can bypass CORS restrictions and access ArifZefen's API

 - [Chrome: moesif origin cors change](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc)
 - [Firefox: cors Everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere)
 - Safari: does not work 😔 [issues: ሳፋሪ ብቻ](https://github.com/utopiaio/Wolf-Cola/issues?q=is%3Aissue+is%3Aopen+label%3A%22ሳፋሪ+ብቻ%22)

-### Roadmap
+## Roadmap
 - [ ] Search
 - [ ] Top Songs
 - [ ] Genre